Universal Life Insurance

 1. Risk Tolerance

-• Assess your consolation stage with market-linked investments versus assured returns.
+• Assess your comfort stage with market-linked investments versus assured returns.

 1. Policy Flexibility